-Carcinogens in hairdressers' blood linked to frequency of dye and perm useJune 9th, 2014 in Health /
+Carcinogens in hairdressers' blood linked to frequency of dye and perm useJune 9, 2014 in Medicine & Health / Health

 The levels of a particular type of carcinogen in hairdressers' blood seem to be linked to how often these professionals use permanent dyes and perming treatments on clients' hair, indicates research published online in Occupational & Environmental Medicine.